-I wrote this Eureka Solitaire Bivy Tent review as one in the series about top bivy tents available on the market in 2017.
+I wrote this Eureka Solitaire Bivy Tent review as one in the series about top bivy tents available on the market.
 This is a very lightweight 3-season bivy shelter with several unique features.
 It includes two hoops at either end, as well as two entrance points.
 Read more below.

 Key features and benefits

 - Lots of floor surface.

 - Tent and the fly are not separable.

 Eureka Solitare 1 person tent – description